Wuyi Rock Oolong White Rooster Crest Bai Ji Guan 武夷名丛白鸡冠

 Floral, fruity, notes of apricot, pear, peach, almond, well-round full bodied, very smooth, with sweet aftertaste.

-210oF, 5 grams (2 tbsp) for 6-8 oz of spring/filtered water, adjust to taste, 1-2 minute, 5 steepings.
+210oF, 5 grams (2 tbsp) for 6-8 oz of spring/filtered water, adjust to taste, 1 min, 6 steepings.
 We advise against the use of tap water as well as purified water.
-Also suggest to use porcelain or clay teapot instead of glass tea pot.

 Gongfu brewing guide: